-So let’s dive in and look at a few of these distros.
+So let’s dive in and look at some security centric Linux distros.

 5 Best Privacy Centric Linux Distributions